sebge2/kafka-hands-on/bin/kafka/volume/demo/demo-file-source-standalone/README.md

-# File Source Demo
+# File Source - Standalone Connector

-This demo will fill the topic `demo-file-source-standalone` with the content of the file `demo-file.txt``
+This demo will fill the topic `demo-file-source-standalone` with the content of the file `demo-file.txt`` thanks to a standalone connector.

 ## Setup Topic